There are plenty of Adobe Lightroom Alternatives available on the market. Let’s talk about them.

-RawTherapee is a free, open-source RAW image-processing app for Windows, macOS, and Linux.
+Another tool on the list of Adobe Lightroom Alternatives is RawTherapee.
+It is a free, open-source RAW image-processing app for Windows, macOS, and Linux.
 In terms of interface and toolset, it’s a hybrid between Photoshop and Lightroom, though it doesn’t have the same image management and organization capabilities.
 But because it’s more of a lightweight version of the other apps, it doesn’t have the same steep learning curve.

 RawTherapee shares with Lightroom that it is non-destructive when working with RAW files and will always keep them intact.
-It also has many editing tools you’ll find in Lightroom, like adjusting exposure, sharpening and curves, and color correction.
+It also has many editing tools in Lightroom, like adjusting exposure, sharpening and curves, and color correction.

 On1 Photo RAW

 People who like to use both Lightroom and Photoshop to manage and edit their photos should consider On1 Photo RAW, which has many of the digital asset management features of Lightroom and the image-editing capabilities of Photoshop.

 ON1 originally started developing image-editing plugins, many of which are now integrated with Photo RAW.
 It also features layers and focuses on stacking, like Photoshop.

 There’s no need to import images when using Photo RAW, as the program automatically recognizes images on your computer’s hard drive.

 ON1 Photo RAW has a decent one-time cost and comes with a 30-day free trial and a 90-day money-back guarantee.